 From a public health standpoint, the most important vector-borne disease transmission cycle is the “urban epidemic cycle”, which takes place in densely populated large cities.
 Therefore, population density undoubtedly contributes to how mosquitoes breed in urban environments and ultimately the number of mosquitoes existing amongst the human population.
 However, several studies conducted within the United States have shown that areas with poorer economic conditions are correlated with a greater prevalence of mosquito-borne diseases.
 A study in Orange County, CA found that the per capita income was the most important predictor variable for the prevalence of West Nile Virus (Harrigan et al., 2010), and that this relationship remained constant throughout the years of data collected and analysis.

 In a 2013 study, the density of mosquito habitats and pupae production were compared across neighborhoods in both Baltimore, MD and Washington, DC (LaDeau et al., 2013).
 It is important to note that these two cities are both temperate and similar in climate to Pittsburgh, PA.
 Although seven species were found in total, Aedes Albopictus was the only species that was found in every neighborhood (LaDeau et al., 2013).
 Interestingly, Aedes and Culex mosquitoes were both more likely to be sampled in lower income neighborhoods.
 These two species are both carriers for the most prominent mosquito-borne diseases.
-Aedes Albopictus pupae were found to be less dense in container habitats in areas with lower percent poverty (LaDeau et al., 2013).
+Aedes albopictus pupae were found to be less dense in container habitats in areas with lower percent poverty (LaDeau et al., 2013).
 Clearly abundance, as well as mosquito species composition, vary depending on the socioeconomic conditions of the communities they inhabit.

-Low-income areas may be associated with a denser mosquito population for a variety of reason, including property standard, education and lack of local government intervention (Harrigan et al., 2010).
+Census tracts with higher poverty levels may be associated with a denser mosquito population for a variety of reasons, for example property standard, a lack of local government intervention, and misinformation about nuisance mosquito control (Harrigan et al., 2010).

 Stagnant Water as Mosquito Breeding Grounds

-Aedes Albopictus is also known as “container-breeding mosquitoes” because this species uses small water-holding containers as sites for oviposition and larval development (Yee, 2016).
+Aedes albopictus is also known as “container-breeding mosquitoes” because this species uses small water-holding containers as sites for oviposition and larval development (Yee, 2016).
 Mosquitoes typically lay their eggs directly above the water line (Hawley, 1988) on the walls of water-filled containers.
-However, in some instances, Aedes Albopictus have been found to lay their eggs directly on the water surface (Hawley 1988).
+However, in some instances, Aedes albopictus have been found to lay their eggs directly on the water surface (Hawley 1988).
 The eggs will eventually hatch when it rains and the water covers the eggs.

 Although this study only examined Pittsburgh’s public pools, it is important to remember that neglected and unchlorinated pools have an even larger impact on mosquito prevalence.
 Pools that are not treated correctly can become eutrophic bodies of water that are capable of supporting a substantial number of immature mosquitoes (Harrigan et al., 2010).
-When water is contaminated with organic matter, such as human or animal waste and grasses, the mosquito larvae chances of survival increase because this bacteria provides nutrients for the larvae (Pelz-Stelinski, 2010).
+When water is contaminated with organic matter, such as human or animal waste and grasses, the mosquito larvae chances of survival increase because these bacteria provide nutrients for the larvae (Pelz-Stelinski, 2010).
 Water fountains often collect such grasses and leaves, and are therefore prime mosquito breeding grounds.
 Additionally, the FEMA flood zone around the Pittsburgh rivers was also mapped out in this study for similar reasons.

 What Do Playgrounds and Auto Body Shops Have in Common?